thanadetch/cu-data-science-conclusion/1_Image_classification_CIFAR10_CNN.md

 print(device)
 ```

-Will use GPU if available, otherwise CPU
+Will use the GPU if it's available; otherwise, It will use the CPU.

 <br />